 And think about audio, too.
 As well as choosing a microphone to record your interviews and sound, think about what the audience might hear as they watch your story.
 Will you record ‘natural sound’ of the location?
 Will you use music?

-Watch this award-winning short documentary, ‘A Place Like This’, and listen to how the producers used sound to tell the story of RAAF Lancaster pilot Alexander Jenkins.
+Here is another award-winning documentary that uses natural sound.
+It is called ‘A Place Like This’, and listen to how the producers used sound to tell the story of RAAF Lancaster pilot Alexander Jenkins.